PeachBiscuit174/PeachLib/README.md

 License: This project is licensed under the MIT License – see the [LICENSE file](https://github.com/PeachBiscuit174/PeachPaperLib/blob/master/LICENSE) for details.

 AI Disclosure: In compliance with transparency best practices (and the EU AI Act guidelines), please be aware that parts of this library's code and documentation have been developed with the assistance of Artificial Intelligence (AI).
-All AI-generated content has been reviewed, tested, and refined by the human author to ensure quality and functionality.
+The AI-generated content has been reviewed and refined by the human author; however, extensive functional testing has not been performed.
+Use this library at your own risk.

 ---